polkadot-developers/docs-sandbox/source/docs/reference/frame-pallets.md

 | [`pallet_nicks`](/rustdocs/latest/pallet_nicks/index.html) | Demonstrates simplified account naming on-chain.
 It makes no effort to create a name hierarchy, be a DNS replacement, or provide reverse lookups.
 | [`pallet_offences`](/rustdocs/latest/pallet_offences/index.html) | Tracks reported offences.
 | [`pallet_proxy`](/rustdocs/latest/pallet_proxy/index.html)| Allows accounts to give permission to other accounts to dispatch types of calls from their signed origin.
-| [`pallet_randomness_collective_flip`](/rustdocs/latest/pallet_randomness_collective_flip/index.html) | Provides a `random` function that can be used in tests and
-generates low-influence random values based on the block hashes from the previous `81` blocks.
+| [`pallet_randomness_collective_flip`](/rustdocs/latest/pallet_randomness_collective_flip/index.html) | Provides a `random` function that can be used in tests and generates low-influence random values based on the block hashes from the previous `81` blocks.
 This pallet is not intended for use in production.
-| [`pallet_recovery`](/rustdocs/latest/pallet_recovery/index.html) | Provides a social recovery tool for users to gain access to their accounts if the private key or other authentication mechanism is lost.
-Through this pallet, a user is able to make calls on-behalf-of another account which they have recovered.
-The recovery process is protected
+| [`pallet_recovery`](/rustdocs/latest/pallet_recovery/index.html) | Provides a social recovery tool for users to gain access to their accounts if their private key or other authentication mechanism is lost.
+This pallet enables an account owner to identify trusted parties who can act on the owner's behalf to recover access to an account.
-by trusted "friends" whom the original account owner chooses.
-A threshold (M) out of N friends are needed to give another account access to the recoverable account.
 | [`pallet_scheduler`](/rustdocs/latest/pallet_scheduler/index.html) | Exposes capabilities for scheduling dispatches to occur at a specified block number or at a specified period.
 These scheduled dispatches can be named or anonymous and can be canceled.
 | [`pallet_scored_pool`](/rustdocs/latest/pallet_scored_pool/index.html)| Maintains a scored membership pool where the highest scoring entities are made members.
 | [`pallet_session`](/rustdocs/latest/pallet_session/index.html) | Allows validators to manage their session keys, provides a function for changing the session length, and handles session rotation.